-3 Certain Critical Vendor Claims qualify, or may qualify, for priority status under Bankruptcy Code section 503(b)(9), as they relate to goods received by the Debtors within twenty (20) days before the Petition Date in the ordinary course of the Debtors' business.
+4 Certain Critical Vendor Claims qualify, or may qualify, for priority status under section 503(b)(9) of the Bankruptcy Code, as they relate to goods received by the Debtors within twenty (20) days before the Petition Date in the ordinary course of the Debtors' business.

-14. The Debtors further propose that in the event the Debtors are making a payment pursuant to this Motion, the Debtors may send a letter, in the form, or substantially similar to that, attached hereto as Exhibit C, to the Critical Vendors to which it is making such payment, along with a copy of the order (the "Order") granting this Motion, including, without limitation the following terms:

-- (a) The amount of such Critical Vendor's estimated claim, after accounting for any setoffs, other credits and discounts thereto, shall be as mutually determined in good faith by the Critical Vendor and the Debtors (but such amount shall be used only for purposes of the Order and shall not be deemed a claim allowed by the Court, and the rights of all parties in interest to object to such claim shall be fully preserved until further order of the Court); - (b) The amount of payment toward the Critical Vendor's estimated claim; - (c) The Critical Vendor's agreement to be bound by the Customary Trade Terms, or such other trade terms as mutually agreed to by the Debtors and such Critical Vendor; - (d) The Critical Vendor's agreement to provide goods and services to the Debtors based upon Customary Trade Terms, and the Debtors' agreement to pay the Critical Vendor postpetition in accordance with such terms; - (e) The Critical Vendor's agreement not to file or otherwise assert against the Debtors, their estates or their respective assets or property (real or personal) any lien (a "Lien") (regardless of the statute or other legal authority upon which such Lien is asserted) related in any way to any remaining prepetition amounts allegedly owed to the Critical Vendor by the Debtors arising from goods or services provided to the Debtors prior to the Petition Date, and that, to the extent that the Critical Vendor has previously obtained such a
+- 14. The Debtors further propose that in the event the Debtors are making a payment pursuant to this Motion, the Debtors may send a letter (the "Critical Vendor Letter"), substantially in the form of Exhibit C attached hereto, to the Critical Vendor to which it is making such payment, along with a copy of the order (the "Order") granting this Motion, including, without limitation, the following terms: - (a) The amount of such Critical Vendor's estimated claim, after accounting for any setoffs, other credits, and discounts thereto, shall be as mutually determined in good faith by the Critical Vendor and the Debtors (but such amount shall be used only for purposes of the Order and shall not be deemed a claim allowed by the Court, and the rights of all parties in interest to object to such claim shall be fully preserved until further order of the Court); - (b) The amount of payment toward the Critical Vendor's estimated claim; - (c) The Critical Vendor's agreement to be bound by the Customary Trade Terms, or such other trade terms as mutually agreed to by the Debtors and such Critical Vendor; - (d) The Critical Vendor's agreement to provide its goods and/or services to the Debtors based upon the Customary Trade Terms, and

-Lien, the Critical Vendor shall immediately take all necessary action to release such Lien;

-- (f) The Critical Vendor's acknowledgement that it has reviewed the terms and provisions of the Order and consents to be bound thereby; - (g) The Critical Vendor's agreement that it will not separately assert or otherwise seek payment of any reclamation or Bankruptcy Code section 503(b)(9) claim; and - (h) If a Critical Vendor who has received payment toward a Critical Vendor Claim subsequently refuses to supply goods or services to the Debtors on Customary Trade Terms, any payments received by the Critical Vendor on account of its Critical Vendor Claim will be deemed to have been in payment of then outstanding postpetition obligations owed to such Critical Vendor, and that such Critical Vendor shall immediately repay to the Debtors any payments received on account of its Critical Vendor Claim to the extent that the aggregate amount of such payments exceed the postpetition obligations then outstanding, without the right of setoff or reclamation. - 15.
-Such a letter, once agreed to and accepted by a Critical Vendor, shall be the agreement between the parties that governs their postpetition trade relationship, whether on Customary Trade Terms or on terms different from their Customary Trade Terms (the "Trade Agreement").4 The Debtors hereby seek authority to enter into Trade Agreements with the Critical Vendors if the Debtors determine, in their discretion, that such an agreement is necessary to their postpetition operations.
+- the Debtors' agreement to pay the Critical Vendor post-petition in accordance with such terms; - (e) The Critical Vendor's agreement not to file or otherwise assert against the Debtors, their estates or their respective assets or property (real or personal), any lien (a "Lien") (regardless of the statute or other legal authority upon which such Lien is asserted) related in any way to any remaining prepetition amounts allegedly owed to the Critical Vendor by the Debtors arising from goods or services provided to the Debtors prior to the Petition Date, and that, to the extent that the Critical Vendor has previously obtained such a Lien, the Critical Vendor shall immediately take all necessary action to release such Lien; - (f) The Critical Vendor's acknowledgement that it has reviewed the terms and provisions of the Order and consents to be bound thereby; - (g) The Critical Vendor's agreement that it will not separately assert any reclamation claim or otherwise seek payment of any claim under section 503(b)(9) of the Bankruptcy Code; and - (h) If a Critical Vendor who has received payment toward a Critical Vendor Claim subsequently refuses to supply goods or services to the Debtors on Customary Trade Terms, the Debtors may then take any and all appropriate steps to cause that Critical Vendor to repay payments made to it on account of its Critical Vendor Claim to the extent that such payments exceed the post-petition amounts then owing to that Critical Vendor. - 15.
+Such a Critical Vendor Letter, once agreed to and accepted by a Critical Vendor, as signified by such Critical Vendor's execution of same, shall be the agreement between such Critical Vendor and the Debtors that governs their post-petition trade relationship, whether on Customary Trade Terms or on different negotiated terms (the "Trade Agreement").
+The Debtors hereby seek authority to enter into Trade Agreements with the Critical Vendors if the Debtors determine, in their reasonable discretion and business judgment, that such an agreement is necessary and beneficial to their post-petition operations.